rlpy/rlpy/doc/tutorial.rst

 .. tip::
     We recommend using the IPython interpreter.
 Compared to the standard interpreter it provides color output and better help functions.
 It is more comportable to work with in general.
-See `ipython homepage`_ for details.
+See the `Ipython homepage`_ for details.